 If they are asked to stay in a place away from home they are provided with meals, sleeping accommodations, and other necessities.
 They would stay there until the risk of developing the disease or spreading the disease is over.

 Another measure of disease control is called isolation.
 This is for individuals who are sick from the contagious disease.
 These individuals are kept separate from others -- or "isolated" -- usually within a health care facility or at home.
-Typically, the ill person will have his or her own room, and caretakers will take certain precautions such as wearing protective clothing.
+Typically, the ill person will have their own room, and caretakers will take certain precautions such as wearing protective clothing.

 Quarantine and isolation are usually undertaken voluntarily but in rare circumstances can be required by public health authorities.